parhelia512/singbox-launcher/README.md

 ### Permission issues (Linux/macOS)

-**Note**: macOS and Linux support needs testing.
-If you encounter issues, please report them.
+**Note**: Linux builds are not available.
+If you build from source and encounter issues, please report them.

 On Linux/macOS, administrator rights may be required to create TUN interface: